awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

 </div>

-As before, let's say we have a random sample, $x$, from a Gaussian distribution for which we would like to compute the Fisher information at the unkown mean,
+As before, let's say we have a random sample, $x$, from a Gaussian distribution for which we would like to compute the Fisher information at the unknown mean,
 $\mu$.
 [Figure 3](#fig:fisher_gaussian_steps) shows from left to right the construction of the term inside the expectation in [equation 1](#eq:fisher_information) used to compute the Fisher information.
 The probability distribution is a zero-mean, unit-variance Gaussian distribution ($\mu = 0$ and $\sigma = 1$).
-[Figure 3c](#fig:fisher_gaussian_steps) shows the derivative with repsect to $\mu$ of the log-likelihood but as a function of
+[Figure 3c](#fig:fisher_gaussian_steps) shows the derivative with respect to $\mu$ of the log-likelihood but as a function of
 $x$.
 [Figure 3d](#fig:fisher_gaussian_steps) shows the square of this derivative as a function of $x$.
 The Fisher information is computed by taking the expectation over $x$ of the curve in [figure